-This page has a 'quick exit' button on it.
-This means when you click on a 'quick exit' button:
+This page has a 'quick exit' buttons on it.

 You should also clear the history from your browser.
-Find out how to clear your history
+Find out how to clear your history to help protect your online history.

 The government definition of domestic violence and abuse is as follows: